Install CMS Made Simple with Nginx on Ubuntu 24.04

 CMS Made Simple is an open-source content management system designed for building dynamic websites.
 It typically runs on Linux servers using Nginx and PHP, commonly as part of a LEMP stack.

-This guide focuses on installing CMSMS version 2.2.14 on Ubuntu 24.04, leveraging the speed and efficiency of the Nginx web server.
+This guide focuses on installing CMS Made Simple (CMSMS) version 2.2.14 on Ubuntu 24.04, leveraging the speed and efficiency of the Nginx web server for optimal website performance.

-Follow these steps to get your CMS Made Simple site operational on your Ubuntu system.
+You can get your CMS Made Simple site operational on your Ubuntu 24.04 system by following these specific installation and configuration steps.

 Install Nginx, MariaDB, and PHP on Ubuntu 24.04.
 Create a dedicated database and user for CMS Made Simple within MariaDB.
 Then, download and configure CMS Made Simple for Nginx to serve.